j-velasco/tf-webhooks-demo/README.md

 1. [long text] Why do you think this is an interesting reading?

 Now go to the webhooks panel, introduce a valid URL(e.g. http://google.es) and hit "test webhook" you should see a request similar to the the [payload example](examples/test_payload.json).

+## Step 2

+Create an [incoming webhook](https://my.slack.com/services/new/incoming-webhook/) on the slack board where you want to post the suggestions